My loved one is in urgent need of services; what should I do?

 My loved one recently died and I’m struggling.
 Do you have bereavement groups?

 Yes, we offer nonsectarian bereavement support for adults of all ages.
 Groups run in ten-week cycles and we have separate groups for partner/spousal loss and a non-partner loss.
-All groups are facilitated by trained volunteers who have experienced bereavement and are supervised by a clinical social worker.
-Our Director of Bereavement Support interviews all participants in advance to determine if our program meets their needs.
+All groups are facilitated by trained volunteers who have experienced bereavement and are supervised by a clinical social work.
+All participants complete a confidential interview to determine if our program meets their needs.

 Do you offer services to people with memory impairment?